 Apple iPad Pro 10.5 (2017) prices and specs

-The Apple iPad Pro 10.5 (2017) has a very good for tablets 12 megapixel primary camera that can make pictures of a good quality.
-The tablet's 7 (f/2.2 megapixel front camera has a satisfactory quality for tablets.
-It can be useful in the case of a sudden need to make selfie.
-The iPad Pro 10.5 (2017) supports 2g, 3g, 4g bands and has Wi-Fi.
-Also the model has a Bluetooth 4.2 which means that you'll be able to use Bluetooth headphones for listening music for example.
+The Apple iPad Pro 10.5 (2017) has a rather good for tablets 12 megapixel rear camera that can make photos of a good quality.
+The tab's 7 (f/2.2 megapixel front camera has a satisfactory quality for tablets.
+It can be useful for video chatting.
+The Apple iPad Pro 10.5 (2017) supports 2g, 3g, 4g bands and has Wi-Fi.
+Also the tab has a Bluetooth 4.2 which means that you'll be able to use Bluetooth headphones for listening music for example.

 Internal Storage & RAM

 - 2017, June

 - iOS 10.3.2, upgradable to iOS 11.2

 - Apple A10X Fusion